-Summer offers an abundance and variety of fresh herbs that are not readily available in the Winter.
+Summer offers an abundance and variety of fresh herbs that are so much better to cook with than the dried herbs of Winter.
 There are many ways to preserve fresh herbs for year-round cooking, and making herbal salts is one of the easiest preservation methods.
-A step-by-step video is included in the recipe card.Jump to Recipe
+Keep these salts by your stove for a burst of Summer flavor!

-Basically, herb salt is just a sea salt or a kosher salt that is combined with chopped fresh herbs and then dried.
+Basically, herb salt is just a sea salt or a kosher salt that is combined with chopped fresh herbs and then dried together as a blend.
 They can be stored indefinitely in a tightly sealed jar and then used in their dried state.

 The salt draws out all the moisture from the herbs and also acts as a preservative.
-The herbal oils are infused into the salt in a way that brings out the flavor and intensity of the herb much more than if just using purchased dried herbs.
+The oils present in the herbs are infused into the salt in a way that brings out the flavor and intensity of the herb much more than if just using purchased dried herbs.

 What Kind of Salt is Best to Use?

-When making herbal salts the texture of the salt is probably the most important variable.
-Table salt is very fine and sea salt and kosher salt are coarser, and the crystals are less uniform.
+When making homemade herbal salt the texture of the salt is probably the most important variable.
+Table salt is very fine and sea salt and kosher salt are coarser with less uniform crystals.

 How to Store Herbal Infused Salts